aga-grassfed-standards

 FORAGE

-AGA-Certified Grassfed ruminant animals are born, raised, and finished on open grass pastures where perennial and annual grasses, forbs, legumes, brassicas, browse and post-harvest crop residue without grain are the sole energy sources, with the exception of mother’s milk, from birth to harvest.
+AGA-Certified Grassfed ruminant animals are born, raised, and finished on open grass pastures where perennial and annual grasses, forbs, legumes, brassicas, browse, and post-harvest crop residue without grain are the sole energy sources, with the exception of mother’s milk, from birth to harvest.
 Hay, haylage, silage, and ensilage from any of the above sources may be fed to animals while on pasture during periods of inclement weather or low forage quality.
-Pastured pork standards require unfettered access to pasture and a diet free from GMO grains.
+For swine and poultry, standards allow for supplemental feeding to complete the nutritional requirements for monogastrics, while still requiring unfettered access to pasture and prohibiting GMO grains.*

 NO CONFINEMENT